clp90/endosperm_snRNAseq_2021/README.md

 	out of the box on most setups, particularly on clusters using other schedulers, and will need to be adjusted to run on those.
   It can also simply serve as a record of the analyses and code used for the paper.

 - Given its length, snRNAseq_analysis_main.sh can be restarted from the beginning of each of its 9 parts without re-running the previous parts (some parts do rely on output of prior parts, and this is *not* properly checked, however).
-For example,
+For example, this will restart the analysis from step 3, assuming steps 1 and 2 already successfully completed and are stored in myoutdir/ already:
 ```
 ./snRNAseq_analysis_main.sh -o myoutdir -d required_files/snRNAseq_samplist.txt -3
 ```
-	will restart the analysis from step 3, assuming steps 1 and 2 already successfully completed and are stored in myoutdir/ already.

 - Relevant files from that github are included in this repo for simplicity where possible in either required_files/ or other_files/.
 STAR indexes for metagenomes are not included (see above for how to generate them).